outo/terraform-examples/README.md

 # Particulars
 ## ec2-simple-provisioning

-Creates an AWS EC2 instance with wide open security group and demonstrates simple provisioning with nothing else but much else than terraform and bash.
+Creates an AWS EC2 instance with wide open security group and demonstrates simple provisioning with not much else than terraform and bash.

 Create with